kouekamluc/ascai-v2/GMAIL_SETUP_GUIDE.md

 7. **IMPORTANT**: Google will show you a 16-character password
    - It will look like: `abcd efgh ijkl mnop` (with spaces, grouped in 4s)
    - **Copy this password immediately** - you won't be able to see it again!
-   - You can remove the spaces when using it (spaces are optional)
+   - **⚠️ REMOVE ALL SPACES when using it** - The password should be 16 characters with NO spaces
-   - Example: `abcd efgh ijkl mnop` can be used as `abcdefghijklmnop`
+   - Example: Google shows `abcd efgh ijkl mnop` → Use `abcdefghijklmnop` (no spaces!)

 **If you can't find App Passwords:**
 - Make sure 2-Step Verification is **ON** (Step 1)